-- This is our draft Water Resources Management Plan 2024.
-It sets out our proposals to ensure that we can continue to deliver a resilient, clean and reliable supply of water for the next 25 years and beyond, taking into account a range of factors including the impacts of climate change, population growth and environmental change and needs. - We have developed our plan in line with national and regional planning frameworks and government aspirations for reducing demand in the future. - This document contains a summary of the technical work to develop the plan.
+This is our final Water Resources Management Plan 2024.
+It sets out our proposals to ensure that we can continue to deliver a resilient, clean and reliable supply of water for the next 25 years and beyond, taking into account a range of factors including the impacts of climate change, population growth and environmental change and needs.

+- We have developed our plan in line with national and regional planning frameworks and government aspirations for reducing demand in the future. - Customers and stakeholders have guided the development of our plan through research and consultation events. - This document contains a summary of the technical work to develop the plan.
 Further detail is available in technical reports published on our website alongside this document.

-United Utilities Water supplies water to a population of over seven million people across an area of approximately 13,800 km2 in the North West of England.
-On average, we supply domestic and business customers with an overall demand of approximately 1,850 million litres a day, and through our Water Resources Management Plan we must ensure that we will continue to meet customers' needs in the future by delivering safe and clean drinking water, while at the same time meeting regulatory requirements and environmental objectives (see Section 1.1).
+United Utilities Water supplies water to a population of over seven million people across an area of approximately 13,800 km in the North West of England.
+On average, we supply domestic and business customers with an overall demand of approximately 1,830 million litres a day, and through our Water Resources Management Plan we must ensure that we will continue to meet customers' needs in the future by delivering safe and clean drinking water, while at the same time meeting regulatory requirements and environmental objectives (see Section 1.1).

 In common with all water companies in England and Wales, we are required by the government to produce a Water Resources Management Plan at least every five years, setting out our proposals to ensure that we can continue to deliver a secure and reliable supply of water over at least the next 25 years from 2025 to 2050.
-In fact, our plan also looks beyond this period, to the year 2100 (see Section 2.8).
+In fact, our plan also looks beyond this period, to the year 2085 (see Section 2.9).
 For the next five-year period (2025 to 2030) our plan aligns with our Business Plan proposals prepared for the Ofwat Price Review 2024, and also aligns with regional plans for the west of the UK (see Section 2.1).

-This report, together with a number of more detailed technical reports, forms our draft Water Resources Management Plan 2024, which is being published in December 2022 for consultation with customers and stakeholders over a 14-week period during December 2022 to March 2023.
-Following the consultation period, we will update our plan taking into account the consultation responses received, and we then plan to publish our final Water Resources Management Plan in September 2023.
+This report, together with a number of more detailed technical reports, forms our final Water Resources Management Plan 2024.
+We published our draft plan in December 2022 for consultation with customers and stakeholders over a 14-week period during December 2022 to March 2023.
+Following the consultation period, we updated our plan taking into account the consultation responses received to create our revised draft plan.
+Following approval from the Secretary of State in September 2024, we have now published this as our final Water Resources Management Plan 2024.